 PhD in the field of Micro-optical systems, in particular tunable optofluidic systems; Department of Microsystems Engineering (IMTEK), Albert Ludwig University Freiburg

-Philipp has worked for Maucher Jenkins since 2015.
-He is currently training to be a German Patent Attorney and European Patent Attorney in the Freiburg office.
+Philipp has worked for Maucher Jenkins since 2015, based in the Freiburg office.
+He qualified as a German Patent Attorney in 2019, as a European Trade Mark and Design Attorney in 2020 and as a European Patent Attorney in 2021.
 He has wide-ranging technical expertise in the field of micro-optics and in the mass production of microsystems by means of clean room processes, in particular wafer-level-manufacturing.

 During his time at university, Philipp completed his doctorate with a distinction in 2012 at the Laboratory for Micro-optics at the Department for Microsystems Technology (IMTEK) of the Albert Ludwig University Freiburg with a thesis on the subject of a tunable micro-iris based on electrostatically actuated liquids (electrowetting).
 This work in the field of optofluidics gave rise to numerous academic articles in international peer-reviewed journals as well as presentations at international conferences.
 After receiving his doctorate, he led a research group which inter alia worked on tunable elastomer optics and novel -actuator technologies.
 As part of his studies, he spent a semester studying in France and wrote a dissertation on dynamic interference lithography at the Laboratoire Hubert Curien, in St. Etienne, France.